West Coast Wilderness Railway (Queenstown)

 Tasmania’s West Coast Wilderness Railway is a unique railway journey through the ancient rainforest that tells the story of rogues and rivals fighting for a share of untold riches.
 Enjoy experiences along the way, disembarking along your journey at various remote stations in the heart of the rainforest.

-When booking your rail journey, you are offered a choice of the Heritage Carriage, with drinks and snacks available for purchase at stations along the way, or the indulgent Wilderness Carriage which offers fully inclusive catering and a welcoming glass of Tasmanian sparkling wine onboarding and access to the carriage balcony.
+When booking your rail journey, you are offered a choice of two comfortable carriage types.
+Heritage Carriages provide upholstered seating and snacks available for purchase along the way, whilst Wilderness Carriages offer fully inclusive catering and a welcoming glass of Tasmanian sparkling wine onboarding and access to the carriage balcony.

-As they pass breath-taking scenery that is only accessible by this railway, passengers are invited to step back in time.
-They are told the fascinating stories of the hardships of the railway’s construction and the fierce competition with the operators of the other mines and railways in the area.
-The train stops at stations along the route which offer activities including a rainforest walk, viewing the train being turned on a manual turntable, panning for gold, tastings of wild honey and stunning photo opportunities.
+The train stops at remote wilderness stations along the route which offer activities including a rainforest walk, viewing the train being turned on a manual turntable, panning for gold, tastings of wild honey, and stunning photo opportunities.

 Please select a tour service below to find out more information:

 - River and Rainforest